Challenge: Revamp diversity, inclusion and equity creative guidelines and create a streamlined resource for DEI definitions for the entire company

 - Served as a key milestone in the company’s pursuit and adoption of DEI values

 - Led to measurable commitments to DEI by content teams (quotas, internal audits, diversification of freelancer pools)

-- Became a go-to reference and benchmark for content creation and recruitment practices for freelancers as well as internal and external hires
+- Became go-to reference and benchmark for content creation and DEI topics

-- Inspired the development of a DEI legal addendum in contracts with creative partners
+- Inspired DEI legal addendum integrated into contracts with creative partners

 - Increased creative teams’ confidence in openly discussing DEI-related topics